binayjy8/CSS-GRID/README.md

-Binay Bhusan Mohanta using a
+Binay Bhusan Mohanta using al